eclipse/steady/README.md

 Other limitations:

 - Static and dynamic analyses are not implemented for Python
-- Static analysis for Java is only supported until Java 8
 - Java 9 multi-release archives are not supported (classes below `META-INF/versions` are simply ignored)

 ## Todo (upcoming changes)